New Job Mortgage | Can you get a mortgage in a new job? Yes

 Can I get a mortgage with a job offer letter?

 Yes.
-There are a few banks and building societies that will approve a mortgage with a job offer letter so long as it starts in the next three months.
-It can even be possible if it starts in six months.
+There are a few banks and building societies that will approve a mortgage with a job offer letter so long as it starts in the next 3 months.

 You’ll need your signed contract showing your salary and start date.
 There are options if your position is permanent or a fixed term contract.